amiabix/Miden-Zcash/README.md

 For local zcashd nodes, configure `NEXT_PUBLIC_ZCASH_RPC_USER` and `NEXT_PUBLIC_ZCASH_RPC_PASSWORD` to match the `rpcuser` and `rpcpassword` values in `~/.zcash/zcash.conf`.
 The `NEXT_PUBLIC_ZCASH_PROVING_SERVICE` variable specifies the URL of the delegated proving service, defaulting to `http://localhost:8081` if not set.

 The `NEXT_PUBLIC_USE_BACKEND_RPC_PROXY` variable, when set to `true`, routes all RPC requests through the Next.js API route at `/api/zcash/rpc` instead of making direct RPC calls from the browser.
 This keeps API keys server-side and prevents exposure in the browser bundle.
 When using the backend proxy, configure server-side variables `ZCASH_RPC_ENDPOINT`, `ZCASH_RPC_API_KEY`, `ZCASH_RPC_USER`, and `ZCASH_RPC_PASSWORD` instead of the `NEXT_PUBLIC_` prefixed versions.

-Tatum API has limitations that affect functionality.
-The `listunspent` RPC method is not supported, which prevents building transparent transactions that require UTXO selection.
-Transparent transactions can only be built with a full Zcash node that supports all RPC methods.
-Shielded transactions work with Tatum API since they use note scanning rather than UTXO queries.

 ## Key Derivation